Snapchat has taken some giant strides since its humble launch. Today, it is one of the most popular social media apps, offering something to everyone.

 Did you know that Mark Zuckerberg tried to buy Snapchat not once, but twice?
 In October 2013, the Facebook CEO offered $1 billion.
 Snapchat said, “No, thanks.”
 A month later Zuckerberg raised the offer to $3 billion – for a company where users “trade snapchats”!
 Still, Spiegel and Murphy showed faith and again refused to sell!
 When the company went public, the market valued the company at $28 billion, almost 10 times more than Zuckerberg’s offer!

 8. Google tried to buy Snapchat, too.

 It wasn’t only Facebook that wanted to acquire Snapchat.
 Google wanted to buy it as well.
 The world’s most popular search engine offered Snapchat $30 billion just before its IPO in 2016, but Evan Spiegel refused to sell.

-9. Snapchat is ranked as the 6th most popular social networking app in the US.
+9. As of September, 2019, Snapchat was ranked as the 7th most popular social networking app in the US.

 10. Snapchat is losing the Stories war (if it has not already lost it).

 Snapchat invented the Stories format, which allows users to share snaps in a chronological order.
 Instagram, having more than twice as many users, blatantly copied the format later and then made it more popular than ever.